19hours/sg-statutes/Acts/Cinematograph Film Hire Duty Act.md

 (7) Subject to this section, the Director-General may, on receiving an application for registration, register the applicant as a registered renter or may register him provisionally for such period as may be specified by the Director-General.

-(8) No copy of any film, which has not been authorised for exhibition, shall be approved for exhibition by the Chairman unless the person or firm renting the film is a registered renter.
+(8) No copy of any film, which has not been authorised for exhibition, shall be classified or re-classified by the Authority under the Films Act (Cap.
+107) unless the person or firm renting the film is a registered renter.

+[Act 25 of 2018 wef 29/04/2019]

-(9) The Director-General shall from time to time furnish the Chairman with lists of registered renters.
+(9) The Director-General shall from time to time furnish the Authority with lists of registered renters.

+[Act 25 of 2018 wef 29/04/2019]

-(10) The Director-General may require the Chairman to give him such information as he may require for the purposes of implementing the provisions of this Act.
+(10) The Director-General may require the Authority to give him such information as he may require for the purposes of implementing the provisions of this Act.

+[Act 25 of 2018 wef 29/04/2019]

 ### Book to be kept by registered renter